bguspl/student-env-maker/BUILD.md

 **"Permission denied" or "write:packages scope required"**
 Your GitHub token needs the `write:packages` permission.
 Run `gh auth refresh -s write:packages` to add the required scope.

+**"unknown flag: --name" when creating the builder**
+Docker Buildx is missing or comes from a broken desktop symlink.
+The build script now auto-installs it into `~/.docker/cli-plugins/docker-buildx`, but if the download fails make sure `curl` is available and rerun the script.

 **"Docker daemon not reachable"**
 Start Docker Desktop or check your Docker daemon